ChompChompDead/ChompChompDead/README.md

 ### who am i

-hi im chomp and put my stuff i work on here
+hi im chomp and i put my stuff i work on here

 i like to start projects instead of finishing them so you'll see alot of things on here